The benefits of art therapy

 Art is an inherently enjoyable experience, which can be a powerful tool in a therapy setting.
 It can give you the opportunity to express your inner thoughts, while helping you to better understand and make sense of your emotions and your mental health.

 The benefits of art therapy make it a valuable process for adults and young people during the treatment of a wide-spectrum of illnesses and disabilities.
-We spoke to Stella Joel, an art therapist working at Priory Wellbeing Centre Southampton, to find out more about the importance of art therapy and what people can expect from a session.

 Why do people turn to art therapy?